paddor/crypto_box/README.md

 authentication to verify the integrity of the encrypted data.
 If you don't care if someone tampers with your data, you might as well just send plaintext.

+### Memory locking
 The memory used for the secret key is locked before the key is stored in it and zeroed out and unlocked before the programs exit.
+This applies to the randomly generated key and the one given on STDIN (with `-a`/`--ask`).
+It doesn't apply to the one given on the command line (see TODO).

 ### Chunking
 Encryption and decryption are done in chunks.
 This means that only a small